New to Bounty?

 A neutral colour palette is great for a nursery because you easily change the look and feel of the room simply by adding colourful but inexpensive accessories like linen, cushions, toys, wall decals and pictures.

 Babies might be small but they quickly accumulate A LOT of stuff.
 So, you can never have enough storage.
-You will need somewhere to pop away all their teeny clothes, blankets, muslin wraps, not to mention their toys and books.
+You will need somewhere to pop away all their teeny clothes, blankets, muslin wraps, not to mention all their nappies.
+We recommend stocking up on a supply of Huggies Newborn Nappies as in the early days, you will likely be changing your newborn at least six to eight times per day.

 When it comes to storage options, it’s a good idea to go for a sturdy set of drawers and some shelves too.
 You’ll find they will quickly fill up with bub’s stash of goodies.